 Special Areas-Energy Sources, Water and Mineral Resources, Environment, Agriculture, Manufacturing, Traffic and Transportation, IT and Modern Service Industry, Demography and Health, Urbanization and Urban Development, Public Safety, Cutting-edge Technology- Biotechnology, Information Technology, New Material Technology, Advanced Manufacturing Technology, Advanced Energy Technology, Ocean Technology, Laser Technology, Aerospace Technology, Basic Research- Discipline Development, Cutting-edge Scientific Issues, The basic research and development with strategic significance for China, Major Scientific Research Plan and Humanities and Applied Social Sciences.

-Scholarship Award: The CSC scholarship will cover students’ international travel, living (food and accommodation) and health insurance expenses.
+Award: The CSC support will cover students’ international travel, living (food and accommodation) and health insurance expenses.
 UVic will not charge tuition to visiting research students.

-Number of Scholarships: 20 fellowships are available each year.
+Number of Awards: 20 fellowships are available each year.

 Eligible Countries: Chinese applicants are eligible to apply for the fellowship.